mvrilo/cam/README.md

 }
 ```

-See [here](https://gocv.io/writing-code/more-examples/) for more examples and usage of gocv.
+For usage and examples of GoCV, [see here](https://gocv.io/writing-code/more-examples/).

 ## Author